ruhlmcu/Intro-To-AR-using-ARFoundation/REAME.md

 This course is likely to suffer from the same issue of becoming quickly obsolete as all of these other courses.
 To their credit Unity is making frequent changes to the AR Foundation framework and the associated AR packages.
 Sometimes these changes completely change "how" a feature of the software is used. https://en.wikipedia.org/wiki/Virtual_reality

-As a result it is important that you match the version of Unity and AR Foundation that is used here in order to get working results.
+As a result it is important that you match the version of Unity and ARFoundation that is used here in order to get working results.
 Unfortunately, that only solves problem number one.
 Problem number two requires that I keep the instructions and examples current with Unity.
 That will be more difficult and there will always be a lag between new releases and updated material.

 In order to make the course more resilient I will try to explain `what` we are doing and `why` we are doing it so that if the `"how"` changes it will be easier for you to make the necessary adjustments.